poechlauerbe/42_tests/README.md

 This site is my personal testing/evaluating site for 42 projects.

+If you like it - it would be nice of you to leave a star :)

 I'm still at the beginning of setting this up - so if you have any ideas / add ons - let me know.

 general tests: